-We continue to see new bid opportunities in the private sector, reflecting increases in capital projects, both in new construction and refurbishment of existing infrastructure.
+Our tracking database of future projects of interest remains strong for the foreseeable future, with a steady demand for our heavy civil marine construction services.
+We continue to identify new bid opportunities in the private sector, reflecting increases in capital projects, both in new construction and refurbishment of existing infrastructure.
 Bridge projects funded by various state departments of transportation, as well as projects led by local port authorities, continue to be let at normal levels.
-However, current and future lettings from the US Army Corps of Engineers ("USCOE") remain inconsistent and uncertain, which continues to put pressure on the utilization of our dredging assets.
-The draft fiscal year 2014 budget for the USCOE in total reflected a 2% decrease from fiscal 2013 levels; however, the draft budget includes \$2.68 billion for operations and maintenance, which represents an increase from fiscal 2013 of approximately \$200 million.
+However, current and future lettings from the US Army Corps of Engineers remain inconsistent and uncertain, putting pressure on the utilization of our dredging assets, which is expected to continue in the first half of 2014.

-In the long-term, we continue to see positive trends in demands for our services in our end markets, including:
+In the long-term, and subject to the funding constraints described above, we see positive trends in demands for our services in our end markets, including: